by Valerie

 I guess you can say I've been angry for a long time.
 I guess it started when I was 5 years old and my mother used to tell me and my sisters that my father didn't care about us and we could never see him.
 He was abusive towards her.

-I have a lot of animosity towards my mother for many reasons.
-As a child I was sexually abused by more than one person and every time I confronted my mother with what happened I was always lying.
 From that point on I started to rebel.
 Come to find out the same person that sexually abused me was later arrested for the same thing with someone else.
-When that came to the light she finally wanted to believe but in my eyes that was to late.
+When that came to the light she finally wanted to believe but in my eyes that was too late.

 I tried all the therapy stuff, but it always made me feel like the therapists felt bad for me and weren't trying to help me.
 Then when I turned 16 years old, I went to a gang for love.
 I did a lot of things that I'm not proud of.
 I've hurt many people and also hurt myself in the process.

 I never understood why every relationship I was involved in was abusive.
 I thought it was something I was doing wrong.
 Also I get mad at the littlest things for example you could be talking to me and say something I don't like and I'll blank and be ready to fight.
-I know I have an anger problem but it stems from a lot of abuse and feeling unwanted.
-I really need help but I don't know what to do.
-If you have any suggestions please feel free.

 Response from Dr. DeFoore